About the business and the role

 Job benefits and perks

-SEDA College has been certified as a “Great Place to Work®” and was recently rated as one of Australia’s “Best Workplaces”.
-You will be joining a vibrant organisation with a focus on people, quality and outcomes in a role that will be challenging, and enormously rewarding.
+SEDA College has been certified as a “Great Place to Work®”.
+You will also be joining a vibrant organisation with a focus on people, quality and outcomes in a role that will be challenging, and enormously rewarding.

 SEDA College is an Equal Opportunity employer and includes merit-based selection, equity, diversity and procedural fairness principles in our recruitment processes.